Connor McGough

-Connor Adam McGough (born August 14, 1995) is a former professional Canadian football defensive lineman who played for the Hamilton Tiger-Cats and Calgary Stampeders in the Canadian Football League (CFL).
+Connor Adam McGough (born August 14, 1995) is a Canadian former professional football defensive lineman who played for the Hamilton Tiger-Cats and Calgary Stampeders in the Canadian Football League (CFL).
 He played U Sports football at the University of Calgary.
-McGough was selected fourth overall in the 2017 CFL Draft.
+McGough was selected fourth overall in the 2017 CFL draft.

 University career

 McGough played U Sports football for the Calgary Dinos from 2013 to 2016.
 He was named a CIS Second Team All-Canadian in 2014 and was a member of Hardy Cup championship teams in 2013 and 2016.

 Professional career

 Hamilton Tiger-Cats

-McGough was drafted by the Hamilton Tiger-Cats in the first round, fourth overall, in the 2017 CFL Draft and signed with the team on May 24, 2017.
+McGough was drafted by the Hamilton Tiger-Cats in the first round, fourth overall, in the 2017 CFL draft and signed with the team on May 24, 2017.
 He played in 51 games over three years with the Tiger-Cats where he recorded 14 defensive tackles, 33 special teams tackles, one sack, and two forced fumbles.
 He became a free agent upon the expiry of his contract on February 11, 2020.